Last Updated on January 1, 2022 by andrewshih

 Finish the PMP online exam

-Once you complete the PMP exam, there is the nail-biting moment when you proceed to find out the result whether you pass the exam or not.
+Once you complete the PMP exam, there is a nail-biting moment when you proceed to find out the result whether you pass the exam or not.

 Make sure you continue to follow the instructions on the screen to exit out the exam properly to avoid your exam being revoked in error.
 You may be asked to complete an optional survey after you complete the exam.